-The Corporation applies an income approach methodology primarily modelled with risk adjusted discounted cash flows to capture the present value of expected future economic benefits to be derived from the ownership of the investments (Longroad and Northleaf) and the royalty contracts that have been or will be granted in exchange for the investments (TGE).
+The Corporation applies an income approach methodology primarily modelled with risk adjusted discounted cash flows to capture the present value of expected future economic benefits to be derived from the ownership of the investments (Longroad, Northleaf and Titan Solar) and the royalty contracts to be granted in exchange for the investments (TGE, Hodson and Hexagon).
 The Corporation uses publicly available information for regional power purchase agreement prices expectations and merchant power pricing, as well as estimates related to timing of revenues and cash flows, discounts rates and timing of commercial operations all of which are key inputs into the valuation model.

-The total number and value of royalty contracts to be ultimately awarded under the TGE investment agreement is subject to a minimum return threshold, which has the effect of muting the potential value impact of several of the unobservable inputs.
-The total cash distributions to be received under the Longroad and Northleaf Agreements are also subject to various return thresholds.
+The total number and value of royalty contracts to be ultimately awarded under the TGE, Hodson and Hexagon investment agreement is subject to a minimum return threshold, which has the effect of muting the potential value impact of several of the unobservable inputs.
+The total cash distributions to be received under the Longroad, Northleaf and Titan Solar Agreements are also subject to various return thresholds.
 The Corporation works with valuation specialists to establish valuation methodologies and techniques for Level 3 assets including the valuation approach, assumptions using publicly available and internally available information, updates for changes to inputs to the model and reconciling any changes in the fair value of the assets for each reporting date within its financial models.